How to Prepare Banga Stew with Tomatoes: A Step-by-Step Guide

 • Pour the pounded mixture into a bowl, add some warm water, and rub thoroughly to extract the juice.
 Strain the juice into a separate pot, ensuring you don’t include any chaff or seeds.
 Set aside.

-READ NEXT: How to Make Perfect Jollof Rice: A Step-by-Step Guide
+READ NEXT: How to Make Peanut Burger in Nigeria: A Step-by-Step Guide

 Alternatively, if using palm fruit concentrate (tin), simply dissolve the concentrate in warm water, stir to combine, and set aside.